top of page

 • ₹5,000 or

-• 1% of the investment amount (maximum ₹5 lakh for the first six months), increasing thereafter
+• 1% of the investment amount (maximum of ₹5 lakh for the initial six months), with an increase thereafter

 2. Form FLA: Annual Return on Foreign Liabilities and Assets